 - Spotify – Discover Weekly – based on the user’s history

 Retargeting can be a great way to personalize your marketing efforts if your firm is running ads on social media platforms.
-Retargeting allows reaching out to already interested visitors.
+Retargeting campaigns allow reaching out to already interested visitors.

 How to become more personalized as a brand?

-The brand which wants to use personalized marketing needs to start collecting a database about its customers.
-Using technology like algorithms and automation, it is possible to get tailored messages out there.
+The brand that wants to use personalized marketing needs to start collecting a database about its customers’ demographics.
+By using technology like algorithms and automation, it is possible to get tailored marketing out there.

-Coca-cola is famous for its stunning marketing actions.
-One of the greatest examples from them is a personalized social media campaign – Coca-cola bottle.
-They run this campaign all around the world, using specific names for the countries.
+Coca-cola is famous for its stunning marketing ad campaigns.
+One of their greatest examples is a personalized social media campaign – the Coca-cola bottle.
+They run this marketing campaign all around the world, using specific names for the countries.

-Moreover, they gave the option of customizing the bottle on their website.
-Customers could create unique and original gifts for their family, friends.
+Moreover, Coca-cola gave the option of customizing the bottle on their website.
+Customers could create unique and original gifts for their family and friends.

-TREND #26: Automation – Future of social media
+3. Instagram Trends: Automation – The future of social media

 Automation, in any kind of department, allows faster and more efficient work.
 Most companies have numerous accounts on social media.
 Keeping track of all of them takes a lot of time and human resources.
-Automation has a great impact on business social media.
+That’s why it’s one of the most impactful trends for Instagram, Facebook, or any social media.

 Once you unlock the possibilities of automation, your workflow will be much more efficient.
-And that is much needed, in the world where 12 hours of work are not enough!
+And that is much needed, in a world where 12 hours of work are not enough!

-According to the study, 41% of marketers spend more than 11 hours weekly to manage social media.
+According to the study, 41% of marketers spend more than 11 hours weekly managing social media.

-That is why, when it comes to marketing it is crucial to use tools for scheduling posts or analyzing data.
-That is your first step towards automation on social media.
+That is why, when it comes to marketing, it is crucial to use tools for scheduling posts or analyzing data.
+That is your first step towards social media automation.

 How to automate your marketing?

-Here are some great examples of easy to use Social Media automation tools comparison:
+Some great examples of easy-to-use Social Media automation tools include: